jockm/KeyCadeNano/Documentation/Common.md

 This means that if the user is pressing `[U]` and `[L]` then the key `[U]` will be returned.
 Likewise if `[A]` and `[B]` are pressed at the same time then `[A]` will be returned.

-The KeyCade Nano doesn't have a fixed mapping for they keyboard, instead a mapping is estabilished in the program's associated GameData structure.
-Each key will return a single 0..255 value for each of the seven keys.
+The KeyCade Nano doesn't have a fixed mapping for they keyboard, instead a mapping is estabilished `GameData` structure.

 Care should be used mapping the `[C]` key as it *can* be easy to press when pressing the joystick in one of the ordinal directions.

-#### Keymapping
+#### Key Mapping

-TODO: Write this
+The KeyCade Nano doesn't have a fixed mapping for they keyboard, instead a mapping is estabilished in the `keyMap` field of the program's associated `GameData` structure.

+They key map is is a seven character array (no more, no less) that  defines they 0..255 value for each of the seven "keys" on the KeyCade Nano's controller.

+They keymap is defined in the following order:
+1. Up
+2. Down
+3. Left
+4. Right
+5. Center
+6. A
+7. B

+If your program does not use to the full keymap you **must** put in dummy values for the keys you don't care about.

 #### GameData Data Structure